The one book every entrepreneur needs by his side

 Owning businesses can be massively profitable.
 On the other hand, operating businesses much less so.

-For one thing, it limits your opportunities.
+For one thing, being in charge of daily operations greatly limits your opportunities.
 Operations and deal making just don’t mix.
 If you’re fixing the broken washing machine in your laundromat, it’s kind of hard to be out looking for new laundromats to buy.

 And even if you had the super human energy to deal with the endless daily operational issues of a business and be out beating the bushes for new opportunities, you wouldn’t have much of a life – and, even if you could , that level of energy expenditure is not sustainable by anyone in the long run no matter how energetic.